Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 **`siteDescription`** - description of the site.

 **`siteImage`** - picture for meta site information.
-Default picture is here: `static/banner.png` - you can simply replace this picture with your own, leaving the name.
+Default picture is here: `static/banner.png` - you can simply replace this picture with your own.

 **`siteUrl`** - domain where the site will be located.